Snergster/virl_cluster/README.md

 12. The VIRL server is provisioned in a secure manner.
 To access the server, you must establish an OpenVPN tunnel to the server.
     1. Install an OpenVPN client for your system.
     2. The set up of the remote VIRL server will automatically configure the OpenVPN server.
-The 'client.ovpn' connection profile will be automatically downloaded to the directory from which you ran the `terraform apply .` command.
+The 'cluster.ovpn' connection profile will be automatically downloaded to the directory from which you ran the `terraform apply .` command.
-    3. The 'client.ovpn' file can be copied out to other devices, such as a laptop hosting your local VIRL instance.
+    3. The 'cluster.ovpn' file can be copied out to other devices, such as a laptop hosting your local VIRL instance.
     4. Download the file and open it with your OpenVPN client

     NOTE - the VIRL server will reboot once the VIRL software has been installed.
 You must therefore wait until the reboot has completed before bringing up the OpenVPN tunnel.